LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/engagement-window.md

 **Limitations**
 * The top menu position is available for web messaging only and will not be visible in the engagement studio if the window is set for chat.

-**Screenshots**

-Configure the location of the menu for the engagement windowL
+Configure the location of the menu for the engagement window:

 ![](img/week-of-september-30th-10.png)